projectEndings/diagnostics/README.md

-# diagnostics
+# Diagnostics
-A way to test TEI projects for correctness and completion.
+Programmed diagnostics enable projects to enforce coherence and consistency, manage the workflow effectively, and measure their progress towards completeness.